substrant/starlight/README.md

 ![Open Issues](https://img.shields.io/github/issues-closed-raw/Substrant/Starlight)

 C# implementation of the Roblox launcher.
-This launcher has the full capabilities of the official launcher, and is designed to be a drop-in replacement.
-It's fast, logless, and has many features that the official launcher lacks such as an FPS unlocker.
+This launcher has the full capabilities of the official launcher.
+It's agile, trackerless, and has many more features that the official launcher lacks.
+This may be the 2nd rewrite of Starlight, but it's the first one that's actually good, and finally out of early development hell.

-Adding on top of speed, Starlight has zero unnecessary features.
-It's designed to be a simple, lightweight launcher that does what it needs to do and nothing more.
-It's designed to be anonymous, and includes features to help protect your privacy such as tracker spoofing.

-## Features
-- ✔️ 2x+ faster than the official launcher
-- ✔️ Spoofs tracker ID (people call it "HWID spoofing" but it's not)
-- ✔️ Built-in FPS unlocker/limiter
-- ✔️ Multiple Roblox processes
-- ✔️ Management and launching of multiple versions of Roblox
-- ✔️ Headless mode (no GUI, good in combination with the FPS limiter)
-- ✔️ Can be used as a library
-- ✔️ Scheme hooking and handling (launching from the browser)
-- ❌ Disables rendering for headless mode (planned)
-- ❌ Support for Roblox Studio (not planned because useless and 64 bit)
+The current feature list and roadmap can be found in [Roadmap.md](Roadmap.md).

 ## Safety
 Starlight should work with any Roblox exploit that doesn't hook the launch